opensciencegrid/osgvo-docker-pilot/README.md

 If you don't have CVMFS available on the host, the container can still make CVMFS available by using [cvmfsexec](https://github.com/cvmfs/cvmfsexec#readme).

-This will require a kernel version >= 3.10.0-1127 on an EL7-compatible host or >= 4.18 on an EL8-compatible host, or user namespaces enabled by hand -- see the cvmfsexec README linked above for details.
+This will require a kernel version >= 3.10.0-1127 on an EL7-compatible host with user namespaces enabled or >= 4.18 on an EL8-compatible host -- see the cvmfsexec README linked above for details.

 This will also require granting the container some additional privileges, which